arielsalminen/vue-design-system/README.md

 #### Using an `Element`

-Now that you’ve created your first custom element, it’s time to use it inside one of the `Components` or `Templates`.
+Now that you’ve created your first custom element, it’s time to use it inside one of the `Patterns` or `Templates`.
 To do this, you will have to first import your *element:*

 ```html
 <script>